 Exactly how much you’ll potentially save with a balance transfer credit card will depend on the size of your debt, the length of the 0% balance transfer offer and your repayments, but you could save hundreds or thousands of pounds in interest while you clear the debt.

-Example: Nick helps with his wife's debt
+Example: Kate helps with her husband's debt

 * This is a fictional, but realistic, example.